Ave-Wat/osv-w22/README.md

 # The features from your proposal that you successfully implemented
-Create swap space
-Write pages from memory into swap space if memory is full Bring pages from swap space into memory when an access to that page is made.
+We attempted to complete a swap space feature in order to give the illusion of a larger memory space.

 # Any non-functional features you attempted to implement
+Creation of a swap space
+    Writing pages into the swap space if memory is full Reading pages from swap space into memory when an access to that page is made.

 # The files you added or modified, and how they relate to the features above
 Files modified: